genemichael/reactwebproject/README.md

 # reactwebproject
 This is one of several small applications meant to tie together the needs of small print shops already using Google Workspace as their primary office suite.
+This is the Estimating application.

 There are several apps that support the whole.